 A pacemaker for the brain

-In cases of Parkinson disease, a lack of dopamine, which is a crucial neurotransmitter (chemical messenger) for the proper transmission of nerve-cell signals, as well as other neurotransmitters, cause the transmission of nerve signals to go haywire.
+Parkinson's disease and movement disorders, a lack of dopamine, which is a crucial neurotransmitter (chemical messenger) for the proper transmission of nerve-cell signals, as well as other neurotransmitters, cause the transmission of nerve signals to go haywire.

 Associate Professor Prakash Kumar, Senior Consultant Neurologist at the